 I like to play the ‘last meal’ game.
 You know… “what would you eat if you knew your next meal would be your last?”
 Mine always starts with calamari and ends with 100 desserts.
 As I prepare to leave Melbourne, I thought I’d play the ‘one night in Melbourne’ game.
-If faced with only 24 hours in the world’s most liveable city, what would I do?
-I’m lucky to have had more than a year to test out so many amazing foods, festivals and activities and I’m not sure it’s even remotely possible to scratch the surface of Melbourne in one day.
+If faced with only 24 hours in the world’s most liveable city (and the best place to live in Australia), what would I do?
+I’m lucky to have had more than a year to test out so many amazing foods, festivals, and activities and I’m not sure it’s even remotely possible to scratch the surface of Melbourne in one day.
 But I sure as heck am going to try.

 How to spend one night in Melbourne

-Whether you’re a Melbourne local in need of a staycation or stranded in the city due to a cancelled flight (I sure hope you got travel insurance for Australia), these activities are sure to be a crowd pleaser.
+Whether you’re a Melbourne local in need of a staycation or stranded in the city due to a canceled flight (I sure hope you got travel insurance for Australia), these activities are sure to be a crowd-pleaser.

 Order a coffee

 I know that coffee is a staple throughout the world… but Melbournians take great pride in theirs.
 They’re a bit snobbish about their coffee and for good reason.
 Dubbed the coffee capital of Australia, this city also regularly makes the top 10 coffee destinations worldwide.
 The innovative roasters and highly trained baristas are always coming up with new and impressive ways to enjoy a cup of joe.
 You can order a coffee in an ice cream cone… which is the second-best thing you can serve in a cone.
 They also thought it was a good idea to serve coffee in an avocado one time… which goes to show you that even Melbourne can make mistakes.

 Like their coffee, Melbourne is known for doing street art really well.
 Their iconic laneways are laden with colorful and poignant street art.
 Some of the street art is beautiful, while others portray a clear political message.